Nakul-chandigra/Acadamy_management/README.md

 # Acadamy_management
-it has sone only teacher and student components working .
+it has only teacher and student components working .
 Every thing else is  pending